jherax/js-utils/README.md

 ### jQuery.fnEasyValidate *(options)*

-Validates fields in the document, depending on the supplied css class.
-The default validations are performed by [fnIsValidFormat()](#fnisvalidformat-object-type), then you can provide the css classes that determine the type of validation to be performed:
+Validates the specified elements in the document.
+Validations can be performed automatically (depending on the css class provided by the element to validate), or customized (by providing the ***fnValidator*** option).
+If you want automatic validations, then set the css class to the elements to validate by adding the prefix `vld-` and the name of the validator (e.g. `"vld-datetime"`).
+As the default validations are performed by [fnIsValidFormat()](#fnisvalidformat), you can create new validators or redefine the existing ones through [`jsu.fnIsValidFormat.set()`](#fnisvalidformat) method, so you can customize the validators as you want.
+These are the default css class:
-* `"vld-required"`: causes the validation of empty fields.
+* `"vld-required"`: causes the validation by checking empty fields.
-* `"vld-date"`: causes the format validation with `"d"` as the type.
+* `"vld-date"`: causes the validation by `jsu.fnIsValidFormat.date`
-* `"vld-time"`: causes the format validation with `"t"` as the type.
+* `"vld-time"`: causes the validation by `jsu.fnIsValidFormat.time`
-* `"vld-datetime"`: causes the format validation with `"dt"` as the type.
+* `"vld-datetime"`: causes the validation by `jsu.fnIsValidFormat.datetime`
-* `"vld-email"`: causes the format validation with `"email"` as the type.
+* `"vld-email"`: causes the validation by `jsu.fnIsValidFormat.email`
-* `"vld-ipv4"`: causes the format validation with `"ipv4"` as the type.
+* `"vld-ipv4"`: causes the validation by `jsu.fnIsValidFormat.ipv4`
-* `"vld-pass"`: causes the format validation with `"pass"` as the type.
+* `"vld-password"`: causes the validation by `jsu.fnIsValidFormat.password`
-* `"vld-latitude"`: causes the format validation with `"lat"` as the type.
+* `"vld-latitude"`: causes the validation by `jsu.fnIsValidFormat.latitude`
-* `"vld-longitude"`: causes the format validation with `"lon"` as the type.
+* `"vld-longitude"`: causes the validation by `jsu.fnIsValidFormat.longitude`

 If you wish to validate a specific group of elements, then you can create a **validation group** by adding the&nbsp;<code>data&#45;validation</code> attribute to the validating elements and also to the validator button.<br>
 You can customize the message defined in [`jsu.regional`](#jsuregional) `validateFormat`<br>